 Planned capital expenditures include monies needed to fund the major infrastructure projects for each fund through the study period.
 Capital funding costs are cash expenditures that the respective fund will need to make in order to fund capital projects.
 These expenditures include the annual costs of debt service (principal and interest payments), the cost of cash-financing a given portion of the projects' costs and the cost of funding repair and replacement reserves.
 A critical assumption for the water, water resources, and stormwater funds during the study period is that no new debt will be issued.
-Debt options are being explored in wastewater to finance the wastewater treatment plant expansion.
+Interfund loan options from the water fund are being explored with the wastewater fund to finance the wastewater treatment plant expansion.
 The capital funding costs presented in this report include the impacts of the 3,500 acre-feet (AF) Hybrid renewable water supply option which Town Council approved in October 2012.